givemeurdad/NanoScan/README.md

-# 🤖 Machine Learning App
+# NanoScreen

-This is a machine learning app
+This software allows you to get a basic screening for any disorders

 ## Demo App